 Unlike previous results no more than one pathogenic species was found infecting a tree.
 Eugenia Iturritxa, Nebai Mesanza and Monica Hernandez report detection of Lecanosticta acicolaen Pinus brutia (Alexandropolis, Greece and var.
 Eldarica, Crimea), being a new host species of this pathogen on a global scale.
 For the first time in Spain, L. acicola was found in P. elliottii (Georgia, USA) and P. ponderosa (Central California, USA).
 Dothistroma septosporum was found in P. brutia (Marmaris, Turkey), P. ponderosa (Oregon, USA) P. nigra (Slogne Vayriéres, France).

-REINFFORCE arboreta are valuable tools as sentinel devices for detecting species sensitivity to new pathogens as well as existing pathogens.
+REINFFORCE arboreta are valuable tools as sentinel devices for detecting species sensitivity to new pathogens as well as existing pathogens as investigated in HOMED project.
 In the light of these results, it is possible to start choosing the origins of species of interest in which diseases is unlikely to affect their development in different European regions.

 by: Dr. Ander Arias Gonzales (NEIKER)